sensu/sensu-ansible/docs/dynamic_checks.md

 Have a group of webservers you need to monitor webservices on?
 Well, I'm sure you've bunched them together in your inventory under the `[webservers]` group, right?
 Or perhaps you only want to monitor disk space on your production systems; if they're a member of `[production]` within the inventory, you can do this easily.

 ## How it works
-Much like [the dynamic datastore](dynamic_data/), I have also defined a static data store within my Ansible codebase, by setting the variable `static_data_store`.
+Much like [the dynamic datastore](dynamic_data/), I have also defined a static data store within my Ansible codebase, by setting the variable `sensu_static_data_store`.
 By default it's set to the playbook directory, but it can be changed to any location.
 Within this static datastore resides the following directory structure:
 ```
 $ tree data/static